Sun Safety Code

 - Clothing is the best form of defence - children should wear long sleeved shirts, caps and sunglasses

-- We recommend the use of SPF30+ sunscreen - don't forget the hard to reach places
+- We recommend the use of SPF30+ sunscreen - don't forget the hard to reach places.
+Please note that coaches must not be expected to apply sunscreen products.

 - All children should bring water bottles and should be encouraged to drink regularly